Merton F. Utter

-Merton Franklin Utter (born 23 March 1917 in Westboro, Missouri; died 28 November 1980) was an American microbiologist and biochemist.
+Merton Franklin Utter (23 March 1917 – 28 November 1980) was an American microbiologist and biochemist.

 Early life and education

-In his first year the family moved to New Market, Iowa, for his father's job in a bank.
+Utter was born in Westboro, Missouri; in his first year, the family moved to New Market, Iowa, for his father's job in a bank.
 His mother worked as an organist in churches, which stimulated Utter's lifelong love of music.
 His education began in New Market.
-The family later moved to Coin, Iowa where In 1934 he graduated from high school.
+The family later moved to Coin, Iowa, where in 1934 he graduated from high school.
 He attended Simpson College in Indianola, Iowa, where he graduated in 1938.
-Merton went to graduate school until 1942 at Iowa State College, where his advisor was Chester Hamlin Werkman.
-In 1939 he married Marjorie Manifold, who worked as a secretary for Theodore Schultz.
+Merton went to graduate school until 1942 at Iowa State College; his advisor was Chester Hamlin Werkman.
+In 1939, he married Marjorie Manifold, who worked as a secretary for Theodore Schultz.